PaddySmalls/PaddySmalls.github.io/_drafts/innovation-project.md

 There's a couple of interesting this here.
 The first issue I ran into was that I didn't turn off the Eureka server's client behavior.
-It's important to know that by default every Eureka server is also a Eureka client and searches for other peers after startup.
+It's important to know that by default every Eureka server is also a Eureka client and searches for other Eureka peers after startup (this mode is calles "peer mode").
 However, once again I decided on keeping thing simple and restrained the service discovery part to a single Eureka node running in standalone mode.
-Therefore, I fully disabled the client behavior by setting the appropriate attributes to "false" in the configuration file which keeps Eureka from throwing exceptions on execution.
+Therefore, I fully disabled the client behavior by setting the appropriate attributes to "false" in the configuration file which starts Eureka in "standalone mode" and keeps it from from throwing exceptions on execution.

 ### Registering the producer service with Eureka